kardiff18/professional-services/tools/kunskap/README.md

 to perform your queries on the BQ tables, enter it here.

 <h3>Install Terraform:</h3>
 To use Terraform, it should first be installed on your machine.
-It is distributed as a binary package and instructions to installation instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install).
+It is distributed as a binary package and instructions to installation instructions can be found [on this page](https://learn.hashicorp.com/terraform/getting-started/install)

 <h3>Create the GCP Resources:</h3>